thierryfotso/kafka-example/README.md

-docker-compose.yml file to start kafka server
+Use kafka-ui-docker-compose.yml file to launch kafka server